tallysmartins/master-research/src/annotations.md

 [Folium notebooks examples](http://nbviewer.jupyter.org/github/python-visualization/folium/tree/master/examples/)

+---------------- Para deixar o problema mais claro/interessante ---------------
+How can we translate data into dollars?
+What impact do I want to make with this data?
+What business value does our model bring to the table?
+What will save us lots of money?
+What can be done to make our business run more efficiently?

 - Sharp questions

 1) Defina um problema pequeno, pense em perguntas que quero responder e formule o